alexsalisbury/todoist-api/source/includes/sync/v7/_quick.md

 ```

 Add a new task using the Quick Add Task implementation available in the official
 clients.

 ### Parameters

 Parameter | Required | Description
 --------- | -------- | -----------
 text *String* | Yes | The text of the task that is parsed.
-It can include a due date in free form text, a project name starting with the `#` character, a label starting with the `@` character, and an assignee starting with the `+` character.
+It can include a due date in free form text, a project name starting with the `#` character (without spaces), a label starting with the `@` character, and an assignee starting with the `+` character.
 note *String* | No | The content of the note.
 reminder *String* | No | The date of the reminder, added in free form text.